habibcomsats/NVFlare/docs/programming_guide/fl_context.rst

 Create ad-hoc FL Context
 ------------------------
-All the contexts discussed above are created and managed by the NVIDIA FLARE framework.
+All the contexts discussed above are created and managed by the [BLINDED] FLARE framework.
 They should meet most of your needs.
 However, you can create ad-hoc contexts in your program if necessary.
 To be thread safe, you should create a new FLContext instance for each thread - threads should not share the same FLContext object.
 To create a FLContext object, do this::